SpektraSystems/Analytics-Airlift/Lab06-ETL with Azure Data Factory– Setup Instructions.md

 1. Add Pipeline **Factory Resources**.<br/>
    <img src="images/etl33.jpg"/><br/>
 2. In the Activities pane, expand the **Move and Transform** accordion.
-Drag and drop the Data Flow activity from the pane to the pipeline canvas.
-Name the pipeline as **pipeline**.<br/>
+Drag and drop the Data Flow activity from the pane to the pipeline canvas.<br/>
    <img src="images/etl37.jpg"/><br/>
 3. In the Adding Data Flow pop-up, select **Use existing Data Flow** and select **dataflow** from drop down.
 Click Finish when done.<br/>
    <img src="images/etl34.jpg"/><br/>